Pike96/pike96-site/content/posts/2019-05-13---Backslash-Hell-in-JavaScript-String.md

 tags:
   - "JavaScript"
   - "Browser Extension"
-description: "When your browser extension or any other front end app needs to add a regular expression field, your back end teammate gave you api response like this:"
+description: "When your browser extension or any other front end app needs to add a regular expression field, your back end teammate gave you api response like this..."
-socialImage: "/media/42-line-bible.jpg"
 ---

 When your browser extension or any other front end app needs to add a regular expression field, your back end teammate gave you api response like this: